Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/Section-06-Designing-Suitable-Test-Data/index.md

 ## What is Test Data?

-!!! builds-on "Builds on"
-    This section builds on [1.1 Software development steps]../../Chapter-01-Software-Development/Section-01-Software-development-steps/index.md).
-Make sure you understand the testing phase.

 **Test data** is the input you use to check whether your program works correctly.
 Good test data helps you find bugs before your users do and ensures your program handles all possible situations properly.